If your kids haven’t mastered everything you or your curriculum set out for the year, should you have them repeat the grade?

 If they scored as well as a much older child would on an end-of-year achievement test, can you have them skip a grade homeschooling?
 Should you?

-Here’s what to do instead: if you need to, call your child in a certain grade for social reasons, such as to move up with a group of acquaintances and friends in Scouts, Sunday School, or dance.
+Here’s what homeschoolers do instead: if you need to, you can say your child is in a certain grade for social reasons (such as to move up with a group of acquaintances and friends in Scouts, Sunday School, or dance).
 Then, help them learn what is next for them academically, regardless of what “grade” you’re saying they’re in.

 Homeschooling contains a wide range of "normal"

 Homeschoolers do not have to fit into the "standard" student norm found in schools.
-Homeschoolers understand and embrace that there is a wide range of "normal" when it comes to learning.
+Homeschoolers understand and embrace that there is a wide range of "normal" in homeschooling when it comes to learning, and they understand and embrace that grade levels were developed for schools.

 Some families might have a child who is considered in third grade who is a beginning reader (first grade), more advanced in math (fourth grade), obsessive about learning history and science (sixth grade), and apparently gifted in art, music, or movement.